-Objection Name ("opt-out") Is it direct care use only?
+Objection Name ("opt- out") Is it direct care use only?
 Who can see it?
 Is my personal data sold?
 What does it mean if I opt out?
 How do I get more information?
 How do I opt in / opt out?
-Type 1 Opt-Out (GP Record sharing for Research and Planning) Not direct care, it is research and planning.
+Type 1 Opt- Out (GP Record sharing for Research and Planning) Not direct care, it is research and planning.
 By opting out you restrict your confidential GP patient data from this use.
 It is available to researchers/planners anywhere who have demonstrated a research and planning need for identifiable data and been through the approval process which includes data protection and ethics reviews.
 NHS Digital have stated they will never sell your personal information.
 Your GP similarly will never sell your personal information.
-This differs from the National Data Opt-Out in that it applies to your GP data only.
+This differs from the National Data Opt- Out in that it applies to your GP data only.
 The National Data Opt-Out also opts out other providers.
-Note that NHS Digital have stated that the GP Data for Research and Planning is only restricted by this opt-out.
+Note that NHS Digital have stated that the GP Data for Research and Planning is only restricted by this opt- out.
 For you If critical issues are discovered via research that could have identified you as someone at risk, you will not be included and hence not informed early.
 For care in my area No impact For the NHS The NHS will be less able to plan.
 Research may be affected by not having information.
-There is a detailed information page at https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/general-practice-data-hub/care-information-choices [EMIS Codes: 9Nu0 Type 1 Opt-out 9Nu1 Type 1 opt back in.]
+There is a detailed information page at https://digital.nhs.uk/data-and-information/data- tools-and-services/data-services/general-practice- data-hub/care-information-choices [EMIS Codes: 9Nu0 Type 1 Opt-out 9Nu1 Type 1 opt back in.]

-Objection Name Is it direct care use only?
-Who can see it?
-Is What does it mean if I opt How do I get more information?

-("opt-out") my personal data sold? out?
-How do I opt in / opt out?

-No GP Yes and no. This covers ALL electronic sharing For you Speak directly to your GP; because of the clinical risk it is

-electronic care record sharing so no data will be shared outside of your GP Every interaction outside of your GP will require a letter recommended that you discuss first.

-No record is available outside your GP to be sent to share data.
-This can put you at risk as [EMIS code: 9Nd1 No consent for electronic record sharing

-Because there is no electronic record there is nothing to sell information will be incomplete.
-9Nd7 Consent for electronic sharing.
-Note that these codes are being changed as consent is not the correct

-This option includes the legal basis]

-type 1 opt-out, so those

-issues also apply.

-For care in my area

-Cost, difficulty and patient risk of care is increased as

-practitioners do not have

-access to your information.

-This option includes the

-type 1 opt-out, so those issues also apply.

-For the NHS

-Increased cost and complexity of care.

-complexity of care.

-This option includes the

-type 1 option so those issues also apply.
+No GP Yes and no. This covers ALL electronic For you Speak directly to your GP; because of the clinical risk electronic care record sharing sharing so no data will be shared outside of Every interaction outside of your GP will require a it is recommended that you discuss first.
+No record is available outside your GP Because there is no electronic record there is nothing to sell of your GP will require a letter to be sent to share data.
+This can put you at risk as information will be incomplete.
+This option includes the type 1 opt-out, so those issues also apply.
+For care in my area Cost, difficulty and patient risk of care is increased as practitioners do not have access to your information.
+This option includes the type 1 opt-out, so those issues also apply.
+For the NHS Increased cost and complexity of care.
+This option includes the type 1 option so those issues also apply.
+[EMIS code: 9Nd1 No consent for electronic record sharing 9Nd7 Consent for electronic sharing.
+Note that these codes are being changed as consent is not the correct legal basis]